gkthiruvathukal/task-pp-scala/README.md

 This project is intentionally simple — but the ideas are scalable (and already used in cloud computing).
 It’s a **musical sketch**, not a symphony.
-But even sketches can inspire great works.
+But even sketches can inspire great works (eventually).

 We hope this project inspires new ways of thinking about HPC — not just as a domain of low-level speed, but as one where **clarity, structure, and safety** also belong.
+We also hope this project will show the potential for writing computations that have the conciseness of Python but with the benefits that come from type-safe thinking, including support for Ahead of Time (AoT) compilation.

 ## Reproducibility